Laws and Policies

 Sex offender information is available at the following website:

-Abington Memorial Hospital's Security Department periodically checks the above website to ascertain the addresses of sex offenders who live within a two-mile radius of any AMH campus or property.
-AMH Security will submit timely reports to school administrators which will list such information which will thereafter be made available to students on campus.
+Abington Hospital's Security Department periodically checks the above website to ascertain the addresses of sex offenders who live within a two-mile radius of any AJH campus or property.
+AJH Security will submit timely reports to school administrators which will list such information which will thereafter be made available to students on campus.

 Timely Warning System Policy

-All students, parents, guardians, staff, and others chosen for inclusion must submit cell phone numbers, land-line numbers, pager numbers, email addresses, and any other pertinent contact information to the school to be entered into the AMH Communicator data base.
+All students, parents, guardians, staff, and others chosen for inclusion must submit cell phone numbers, land-line numbers, pager numbers, email addresses, and any other pertinent contact information to the school to be entered into the AJH Communication data base, MIR3.

-The AMH Communicator is a computerized automatic group contact and notification system that will be activated either by School, or Hospital Administrators in the event that emergency conditions warrant a group notification to communicate important information such as:
+The AJH MIR3 System is a computerized automatic group contact and notification system that will be activated either by School, or Hospital Administrators in the event that emergency conditions warrant a group notification to communicate important information such as:

 - Notification that the campus is closed and not to report to the campus due to criminal activity occurring on campus, or other emergency requiring closure of the campus.